-- Bodily Injury & Property Damage Liability – This liability coverage pays for damages to other vehicles, property (such as fences or signs), and the injuries sustained by other drivers/motorcyclists and their passengers.
+- Bodily Injury & Property Damage Liability – This liability coverage pays for damages to other vehicles, property (like fences or signs), and the injuries sustained by other drivers/motorcyclists and their passengers.
 This coverage also includes the legal expenses if you’re sued.

-- Uninsured/Underinsured Motorist – Florida is one of the worst states when it comes to uninsured motorists, and if you are ever hit by one, you could end up paying for the damages to your vehicle if you don’t have this coverage.
-Even if the other driver does have insurance, if they don’t have enough, you can still be out a large portion of repair costs.
-With this coverage, you won’t have to sweat the repair bill.
-The costs of your injuries or lost wages are also taken care of under this policy.
+- Uninsured/Underinsured Motorist – Florida is one of the worst states when it comes to uninsured motorists, and if you are ever hit by one, you could end up paying for the damages to your motorcycle if you don’t have this coverage.
+Even if the other driver does have insurance, if they don’t have enough, you can still be out a large portion of repairs.
+With this coverage you won’t have to sweat the repair bill; plus the costs of your injuries or lost wages are also taken care of under this policy.

-- Comprehensive & Collision – If you are in an accident, this coverage will help cover the cost of the repairs (or replacement) – all you have to pay is the deductible you have selected.
-This covers damages from an accident, collision with an animal, or other damage not from a collision (e.g. fire, theft, falling object, etc.)
+- Comprehensive & Collision – If you are in an accident, this coverage will help cover the costs of the repair (or replacement) – all you have to pay is the deductible you have selected.
+This covers damages from an accident, collision with an animal, or other damage not from a collision (e.g. fire, theft, falling object, etc.).

-- Medical Payments – Pays for your medical bills (or your passengers’) if you are in an accident, regardless of who is at fault.
+- Medical Payments – Pays for your medical bills (or your passengers’) if you’re in an accident, regardless of who is at fault.
 You can pick a range of coverage limits.
 This is similar to Personal Injury Protection coverage for vehicle motorist.

 Extra Coverages You Can Add

-- Roadside Assistance – Under this coverage, towing expenses are nothing to worry about.
-In the event you get stuck or your bike is disabled, your bike can be towed to the nearest repair shop for free.
-Some carriers may allow additional add-ons such as Trip Interruption.
+- Roadside Assistance – Under this coverage, tow expenses are nothing to worry about.
+In the even you get stuck or your bike is disabled, your bike can be towed to the nearest repair shop for free.
+Some carriers may allow additional add-ons such as trip interruption.
 This add on helps you pay for food and lodging expenses up to $500 if you’re away from home when the breakdown occurs.
-Typically, you must have Roadside Assistance first and then add Trip Interruption, if available by the carrier of your choice.
+Typically, you must have roadside assistance first and then add trip interruption, if available by the carrier of your choice.

 - Carried Contents and Personal Belongings – Sometimes you have more than just your helmet and riding gear when on your bike.
 Carried Contents coverage protects just about all of your personal belongings from damage, theft, or from being lost.
 This can include your cell phone, backpack, laptop, or just about any of your other personal property that could fall off your bike.